athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 <img src="/assets/img/slice-category.jpg" class="image3">

 Listing them out like this, it does seem that "anything goes", as long as it's B2B or at best B2B2C.
 I'm not sure this is wise; maybe I'd do better specializing?

-I do note that lmost all of my companies have some sort of data angle (usually, a learning-loop or system-of-record effect).

 ----